maciejgz/rac/README.md

 Java 21, Spring Cloud based microservices application for renting cars.
 POC of the Spring Cloud microservices architecture written in DDD and hexagonal architecture.
+Transactions are handled with saga choreography pattern.
+Communication between services is done with Kafka.

 ### Repository